Learn About Henrietta

 My parents must have foreseen my career would be with hens when they named me Henrietta.
 I've wanted to work with chickens since I bought my first Belgium Bantam trio at an agricultural show with my dad on holiday.
 These astounded hens spent the next few days living in a tent in Wales, sheltering from heavy rain, before moving to London!

-I qualified as a veterinary surgeon from The Royal Veterinary College in 2010 and went straight into mixed practice in Surrey where I saw lots of pet chickens.
-Wanting to spend more time with these unique feathery creatures, I was lucky enough to join one of the largest poultry veterinary practices in the UK.
-After frequent desperate phonecalls from vet-friends who wanted chicken advice, I realised there was a great need for today's vets to understand and treat chickens.
-I therefore moved back to Surrey to teach veterinary students all about poultry care, medicine and surgery at the University of Surrey.
+I qualified as a veterinary surgeon from The Royal Veterinary College went straight into mixed practice in Surrey where I saw lots of pet chickens.
+Wanting to spend more time with these unique feathery creatures, I was lucky enough to join one of the leading poultry veterinary practices in the UK.
+After frequent desperate phone calls from vet-friends who wanted chicken advice, I realised there was a great need for today's vets to understand and treat chickens.
+I therefore moved back to Surrey to deign and teach the poultry course (medicine, surgery and husbandry) at the University of Surrey, School of Veterinary Medicine.

-Along with being a registered MRCVS, I also have a postgraduate diploma in veterinary public health and epidemiology and certificate in learning and teaching.
-I am also a committee member of the British Veterinary Poultry Association (BVPA) where I lead the education section, assisting UK veterinary schools and the poultry industry with poultry education.
+Along with being a registered MRCVS, I also have a postgraduate diploma in veterinary public health and epidemiology and a postgraduate certificate in learning and teaching.